reflex-frp/reflex-frp.org/doc/app_devel_docs.rst

 Compilation Errors
 ~~~~~~~~~~~~~~~~~~

-These are a few common compile time errors which can occue while using the
+These are a few common compile time errors which can occur while using the
 widgets

 * If you define a widget but don't use it any where ::